The Highwayman (TV series): Synopsis

 From some who say the man is good and some who say he's bad.

-But all agreed who've ever tried to play a cheatin' hand;
+But all agreed: who've ever tried to play a cheating' hand?

 You only get one chance to draw against "The Highwayman."

 Most crimes in our society begin or end on some stretch of road, where laws often terminate at county lines.
 Combatting these legal blackouts is a new breed of lawman; working the fringes of society's frontiers, and known simply as Highwaymen.
 This is the story—and the legend—of one such man: The Highwayman.

 The 1987 pilot movie starred Sam J. Jones.
 The lead character is more mysterious than any of the other Highwaymen in that his real name is never revealed (he is only known as "The Highwayman" or "Highway").
 He drives a large, black, computerized truck with a bullet-shaped cabin, which is the nose of a concealed helicopter (an Aérospatiale Gazelle) that can detach from the rest of the truck.
 The truck can also operate in "stealth mode" to become invisible.
 A concealed futuristic sports car (a Lotus Esprit) can emerge from the truck's rear.
-Some elements of the futuristic dashboard design were re-used from Knight Rider.
+Some elements of the futuristic dashboard design were reused from Knight Rider.

 Claudia Christian co-starred as the Highwayman's liaison, Dawn, and Stanford Egi as technical wizard Mr. Toto.
-The pilot was retitled Terror on the Blacktop when shown as a stand-alone TV movie.
+The pilot was re titled Terror on the Blacktop when shown as a stand-alone TV movie.